awaregroup/IIALab/labs/Lab05.md

 ### 2.3 - Build & Test the sample

-1. Open a Command Prompt window and enter the following commands (this builds the application and runs our machine learning model on the `C:/images` folder):
+1. Open a Command Prompt window and enter the following 4 lines of commands, **one after the other**.
+These commands build, then runs the application using our machine learning model and the images in the `C:/images` folder as the test data:

 ```
 cd C:\Labs\Content\src\IoTLabs.CustomVision